nanoframework/nanoFramework.Azure.Devices/README.md

 }
 ```

+> Note: some modem have limitations in the MQTT implementation so you may not get all the updates.
+Make sure you'll check the limitations when using the FullyManaged library.

 Note that those are status change based, so once the connect or disconnect event arrives, they'll be replaced by other events as soon as something else happened like receiving a twin.

 ### QoS Level